Bethany United Church of Christ

 Child care is available for Sunday School and both Sunday Worship.
 On Sunday mornings at 10:45 explore Scripture's application to everyday life, or get a "Second Wind" at the alternative worship service on Wednesday nights at 6:30.
 This informal and interactive service looks at current events through the lens of faith.

+The congregation is sharing its newly repaired gazebo with the community.
+Everyone can come by and hang out in it.
+It is a Pokestop in the Pokemon Go game and the congregation occasionally drops Lures on it.
 On Aug.
-21, First Christian Church, in partnership with First Methodist Church and St. John's Episcopal Church, will be hosting a Back to School festival from noon to 4 p.m.
+21, First Christian, in partnership with First Methodist Church and St. John's Episcopal Church, will host a Back to School festival from noon to 4 p.m.
 There will be food and live entertainment and plenty of fun games and activities for the whole family.
 All are invited.

 Are you interested in becoming Catholic or wish to learn more about your Catholic religion?
 If so, Rite of Christian Initiation for Adults (RCIA) classes will be on Wednesdays this fall at the church in Nolan Hall at 7 p.m.
 To register or for more information, contact 330-928-2173 or firstname.lastname@example.org.